Cupressaceae (cypress family) Hesperocyparis

 Monterey cypress branchlet, female cone, and seed.
 From Forest Trees of the Pacific Slope, USDA, 1907, George B. Sudworth

-One of the old cypresses after which “Pine” Hill was named stands at 858 Lathrop Drive.
-Once the most widely cultivated tree at Stanford, 200 or more Monterey cypresses were formerly maintained in and around the Quad but few remain.
+One of the venerable cypresses after which “Pine” Hill was named still stands at 858 Lathrop Drive.
+Once the most widely cultivated tree at Stanford, Monterey cypress was planted extensively by gardener Thomas Douglas.
+Two hundred or more were formerly maintained in and around the Quad; none remain.
+Records also attest to former plantings of H. goveniana, H. guadalupensis, and H. macnabiana (see Species Lost).

 In 1975 Palo Alto reported 50 to 100 dead or dying.
 Monterey cypress should not be planted on campus.
 The San Francisco Presidio, now a 1480-acre national recreation area, has a 3800-tree forest, planted a century ago, that is flourishing under the foggy conditions that it likes.
 However, the forest is threatened by a proposal from the United States Fish and Wildlife Service to restore the sand dunes that once covered the Presidio (New York Times, March 9, 2003).
 These dunes also covered the site of Golden Gate Park (see Acacia longifolia).